MeteoSwiss-APN/dawn/README.md

 ## Introduction

 Dawn is a compiler toolchain for developing high-level DSLs for geophysical fluid dynamics models.
+A tutorial and reference documentation is provided [here](http://dawn.readthedocs.org/en/master).

 ### Motivation